mmgroat/gimmwebservice/README.md

 (TODO) `python3 setup.py install`

-(CURRENTLY) download the source package, navigate to the gimmwebservice directory and run python3 gimmwebservice.py -g <location and name of GEDCOM>
+(CURRENTLY) download the source package, navigate to the gimmwebservice directory and run python3 gimmwebservice.py -g &lt;location and name of GEDCOM&gt;
 Then point your browser to http://127.0.0.1:5000/ Currenlty the only working URL is http://127.0.0.1:5000/individual/1/pedigree (To pull the pedigree chart of the first individual)